-Since it’s a multi-sided real estate platform for sellers, buyers, and agents for each of these groups, they offer several solutions.
+It’s a multi-sided real estate platform for sellers, buyers, and agents.
+And for each of these groups, they offer several solutions.

 For sellers, the platform features a search to find the right seller agent, a home value estimator, guides on how to sell your home, and more solutions to help the home selling process.